lbryio/lbry.com/content/faq/buy-sell-bittrex.md

 ![send](https://spee.ch/@lbrysh:6/send.jpg)
 1. Paste the address you copied from Bittrex and enter the amount you want to transfer and click send.
 1. To check the status of your withdrawal, go to the holdings page on Bittrex and click on deposits.
 This will show pending deposit status.

+### Withdrawing USDT to your bank
+Bittrex allows you to withdraw USDT to USD by first using the [USDT/USD market](https://bittrex.com/Market/Index?MarketName=USD-USDT) and then sending USD to your bank.

 **Please note that it may take up to 10 minutes for the status to reflect under the deposit status.
 Bittrex requires 30 confirmations which can take anywhere from 60-90 minutes.**